Andrewsville/PHP-Token-Reflection/README.md

 $constant = $broker->getConstant(...);
 ```

-## Todo

-* Getting a list of a class/method/function static variables.
-* Ignore conditionally created structures.
-* Export and __toString support
-* ...

 ## Current status

 From the beginning we have tested our work using simple unit tests and some real source.
 We have decided, that once we are able to generate documentation for [Zend Framework](https://github.com/zendframework), [Doctrine](https://github.com/doctrine/doctrine2), [Nella](https://github.com/nella/framework), [Nette](https://github.com/nette/nette) and [Jyxo PHP Libraries](https://github.com/jyxo/php) using our [ApiGen fork](https://github.com/Andrewsville/apigen), we will publish the first public version.